Toyohara Kunichika: Legacy

 In 1915, Arthur Davison Ficke, an Iowa lawyer, poet, and influential collector of Japanese prints, wrote Chats on Japanese Prints.
 In the book he listed fifty-five artists, including Kunichika, whose work he dismissed as "degenerate" and as "All that meaningless complexity of design, coarseness of color and carelessness of printing that we associate with the final ruin of the art of color prints."
 His opinion, which differed from that of Kunichika's contemporaries, influenced American collectors for many years, with the result that Japanese prints produced in the second half of the 19th century, especially figure prints, fell out of favor.

 In the late 1920s and early 1930s an author, adventurer, banker and great collector of Japanese art, Kojima Usui, wrote many articles aimed at resurrecting Kunichika's reputation.
 He was not successful in his day, but his work became a basis for later research, which did not really begin until quite recently.

 In 1876 Laurance P. Roberts wrote in his Dictionary of Japanese Artists that Kunichika produced prints of actors and other subjects in the late Kunisada tradition, reflecting the declining taste of the Japanese and the deterioration of color printing.
 Roberts described him as, "A minor artist, but represents the last of the great ukiyo-e tradition."
 The cited biography reflects the author's preference for classical ukiyo-e.
 Richard A. Waldman, owner of The Art of Japan, said of Roberts's view, "Articles such as the above and others by early western authors managed to put this artist in the dustbin of art history."

 An influential reason for Kunichika's return to favor in the western world is the publication, in 1999, in English, of Amy Reigle Newland's Time present and time past: Images of a forgotten master: Toyohara Kunichika 1835–1900.

 In addition, the 2008 show at the Brooklyn Museum, Utagawa: Masters of the Japanese Print, 1770–1900, and a resulting article in The New York Times of 03/22/08 have increased public awareness of and prices for Kunichika prints.

+Kunichika's influence was also acknowledged by fellow Utagawa-school artists during his lifetime: in a number of prints from 1884, characterised by complex settings and a bold palette, Kunimasa IV signed his work "Toyohara Kunichika naratte Baidō Kunimasa ga" ("drawn by Baidō Kunimasa, following Toyohara Kunichika"), openly declaring his debt to Kunichika's style.